Fluoride Treatment For Kids | Fluoride Treatment For Children’s Teeth

-Your child brushes her teeth twice a day, flosses regularly and visits the dentist every six months, but did you know that rinsing with fluoride – a mineral that helps prevent cavities and tooth decay – also helps keep her teeth healthy and strong?
+Your children brush their teeth twice a day, floss regularly and visit the dentist every six months, but did you know that rinsing with fluoride – a mineral that helps prevent cavities and tooth decay – also helps keep their teeth healthy and strong?

-Fluoride is effective in preventing cavities and tooth decay by coating teeth and preventing plaque from building-up and hardening on the tooth’s surface.
+Fluoride treatment for children’s teeth is effective in preventing cavities and tooth decay by coating teeth and preventing plaque from building-up and hardening on the tooth’s surface.

 Fluoride comes in two varieties, topical and systemic:

 - Topical fluoride is applied directly to the tooth and includes toothpastes and mouth rinses.